pbrimmer/Cambridgeator/README.md

 ### The Experiment

-This experimental setup and procedure is based on the Royal Society of Chemistry guidelines, that can be found [here](https://edu.rsc.org/exhibition-chemistry/oscillating-magic/3010062.article), attached as a pdf in the repository: **Iodine_Clock_RSC.pdf**.
+This experimental setup and procedure are closely related to the Royal Society of Chemistry guidelines.
+These can be found [here](https://edu.rsc.org/exhibition-chemistry/oscillating-magic/3010062.article), attached as a pdf in the repository: **Iodine_Clock_RSC.pdf**.
 The **risk assessment** can be found on the Moodle and hard copies will be available during the day of the experiment.

+For a single experiment, you will use these quantities:
+- Hydrogen Peroxide (${\rm H_2O_2}$), 10vol% concentration -- 20 mL
+- Potassium Iodate (${\rm KIO_3}$) -- 1.2 g
+- Sulfuric acid (${\rm H_2SO_4}$), 1vol% concentration -- 20 mL
+- Malonic acid (${\rm CH_2(COOH)_2}$) -- 400 mg
+- Manganese Sulfate Monohydrate (${\rm MnSO_4 \cdot H_2O}$) -- 90 mg
+- Starch, 1vol% concentration -- 1 mL
+- Deionized water -- 20 mL

+And will need to follow this procedure:
+1. Don nitrile gloves and safety goggles.
+The lab coat is safety-optional, but some of the chemicals (the sulfuric acid, hydrogen peroxide, iodine products) could stain your clothing. **Do not consume any part of this experiment!**
+1. Collect three 50 mL beakers, one 100 mL beaker, one scale, one magnetic stirring bar, one magnetic stirrer, one waste jug, and one tray, and some paper towels.
+1. Carry out the entire experiment on your tray.
+1. Measure out 20 mL of the 10% hydrogen peroxide in one of the 50 mL beakers.
+Label this beaker **"A"** and set aside.
+1. Measure out 20 mL of the 1% sulfuric acid using a syringe into one of the 50 mL beakers.
+1. Measure out 1.2 g of Potassium Iodate using the scale, and dissolve it in 20 mL of 1% sulfuric acid.
+Label this beaker **"B"** and set aside.
+1. Measure out 20 mL deionized water into the final 50 mL beaker.
+1. Weigh out 400 mg malonic acid on the scale and add to the deionized water.
+1. Weigh out 90 mg manganese sulfate monohydrate on the scale and add to the malonic acid solution.
+Label this beaker **"C"** and set aside.
+1. Place the stirring bar in the 100 mL beaker and set it on the stirrer.
+1. Add Beaker **"A"** to the 100 mL beaker.
+1. Turn on the magnetic stirrer, and make sure the stirring is not so vigorous as to splash the solution.
+1. Add Beaker **"B"** to the 100 mL beaker.
+1. Add 1 mL of the 1% starch to the 100 mL beaker.
+1. Add Beaker **"C"** to the 100 mL beaker.
+1. Monitor the reaction, keeping track of the period between color changes, and the total number of color changes.
+1. After a few, maybe a few dozen, color changes, the reaction will stall.
+Once the reaction has stalled, dump it into the waste jug.
+Attach the lid loosely and notify one of the instructors.
+1. **If you spill or break anything** stop what you are doing and notify an instructor who will help you clean up the spill and broken glass.
+Nothing in this experiment is highly toxic or poses immediate danger.
+It is best left alone and immediately reported.

 ### Tasks for Practical 1